alexfrost112/new-project/README.md

 After creating the file necessary to complete your tasks and making changes to it, you need to commit the changes.
 To do this, enter a short description of the changes and confirm your commit by clicking on "commit changes".
 If you have to create a new branch under a different name, then go to the "branches" tab in the repository and create a new branch with the required name.
 After that you can merge branches.
+To do this, go to the "pull requests" tab and you will see that there will be version differences between the main branch and the branch you have chosen.